When and What to Ask: AskBench and Rubric-Guided RLVR for LLM Clarification: Rubric-Guided RLVR Training

 \subsection{Policy Optimization with GRPO}

 We adopt a verifier-based RLVR setup where the judge serves as the reward model.
 We use RLVR because ask-before-answer is a sequential decision problem: the policy must decide when to ask vs.\ answer and which missing checkpoints to target at each turn.
 Since we have explicit rubric checkpoints and ground-truth answers but no single ``gold'' clarification trajectory, we rely on a judge as a verifier to provide scalable, interpretable rewards that couple rubric coverage with final answer correctness.
+Compared with rubric-scaffolded RL for single-response reasoning~\citep{zhou2026breaking}, our verifier must evaluate partial rubric coverage across turns together with the final decision of whether the model asks or answers.
 Rollouts are scored using the rubric-derived reward, and parameters are updated with GRPO to stabilize training, following prior verifier-based RL work that adopts GRPO for mathematical reasoning~\citep{shao2024deepseekmath}.
 Sampling strategies favor diverse clarification styles early on and gradually emphasize high-coverage behaviors as training progresses.
 Additional implementation notes are provided in Appendix~\ref{app:implementation-notes}.

 Our preliminary results for supervised fine-tuning (Appendix~\ref{app:sft-baseline}) suggest its limited generalizability, motivating the use of RLVR, which directly optimizes turn-level rubric coverage and answer correctness to improve asking behavior while preserving broad task performance.